ICHydro/Riverlabs/docs/index.md

 ## Introduction

 The Riverlabs loggers are a series of low-cost environmental loggers based on the Arduino bootloader.
-This makes them easy to program using with a PC without the need for additional hardware (except for an FTDI cable) or propriety software.
-It also provides the flexibility to extend and alter them to fit specific applications and workflow.
+This makes them easy to program with a PC without the need for additional hardware (except for an FTDI cable) or proprietary software.
+It also provides the flexibility to extend and alter them to fit specific applications and workflows.

 ## Overview and specifications